John D. Erickson Sells 9,500 Shares of Otter Tail Co. (NASDAQ:OTTR) Stock

 Otter Tail Co.
-(NASDAQ:OTTR) Director John D. Erickson sold 9,500 shares of the stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $66.52, for a total transaction of $631,940.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+(NASDAQ:OTTR) Director John D. Erickson sold 9,500 shares of the firm’s stock in a transaction on Wednesday, November 17th.
+The stock was sold at an average price of $66.52, for a total value of $631,940.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

-Otter Tail (NASDAQ:OTTR) last announced its quarterly earnings data on Sunday, October 31st.
-The utilities provider reported $1.26 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.13 by $0.13.
-The company had revenue of $316.29 million for the quarter, compared to analysts’ expectations of $317.63 million.
-Otter Tail had a net margin of 13.19% and a return on equity of 15.86%.
-The business’s revenue was up 34.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.87 EPS.
-As a group, sell-side analysts predict that Otter Tail Co. will post 4.13 earnings per share for the current year.
+Otter Tail (NASDAQ:OTTR) last posted its quarterly earnings results on Sunday, October 31st.
+The utilities provider reported $1.26 EPS for the quarter, beating the Zacks’ consensus estimate of $1.13 by $0.13.
+The business had revenue of $316.29 million for the quarter, compared to analysts’ expectations of $317.63 million.
+Otter Tail had a return on equity of 15.86% and a net margin of 13.19%.
+The business’s quarterly revenue was up 34.2% on a year-over-year basis.
+During the same period last year, the firm earned $0.87 earnings per share.
+Sell-side analysts anticipate that Otter Tail Co. will post 4.13 earnings per share for the current fiscal year.

-A number of research firms have weighed in on OTTR.
-Zacks Investment Research raised shares of Otter Tail from a “hold” rating to a “buy” rating and set a $65.00 price target on the stock in a research note on Thursday, October 21st.
-Maxim Group raised their price target on shares of Otter Tail from $67.00 to $75.00 and gave the stock a “buy” rating in a research report on Wednesday, November 3rd.
+A number of brokerages recently commented on OTTR.
+Maxim Group raised their target price on Otter Tail from $67.00 to $75.00 and gave the stock a “buy” rating in a report on Wednesday, November 3rd.
+Zacks Investment Research raised Otter Tail from a “hold” rating to a “buy” rating and set a $65.00 price target on the stock in a report on Thursday, October 21st.

-Several institutional investors have recently added to or reduced their stakes in OTTR.
-State Board of Administration of Florida Retirement System boosted its holdings in shares of Otter Tail by 41.8% during the second quarter.
-State Board of Administration of Florida Retirement System now owns 30,610 shares of the utilities provider’s stock worth $1,494,000 after purchasing an additional 9,024 shares during the period.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of Otter Tail by 5.1% during the second quarter.
-Charles Schwab Investment Management Inc. now owns 401,168 shares of the utilities provider’s stock worth $19,582,000 after purchasing an additional 19,353 shares during the period.
-US Bancorp DE boosted its holdings in shares of Otter Tail by 5.4% during the second quarter.
-US Bancorp DE now owns 25,058 shares of the utilities provider’s stock worth $1,224,000 after purchasing an additional 1,281 shares during the period.
-JPMorgan Chase & Co. boosted its holdings in shares of Otter Tail by 22.2% during the second quarter.
-JPMorgan Chase & Co. now owns 153,628 shares of the utilities provider’s stock worth $7,498,000 after purchasing an additional 27,954 shares during the period.
-Finally, Ergoteles LLC acquired a new stake in shares of Otter Tail during the second quarter worth approximately $259,000.
-46.30% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of the company.
+PNC Financial Services Group Inc. grew its position in shares of Otter Tail by 1.2% during the third quarter.
+PNC Financial Services Group Inc. now owns 13,222 shares of the utilities provider’s stock valued at $740,000 after purchasing an additional 154 shares in the last quarter.
+Commonwealth Equity Services LLC grew its position in shares of Otter Tail by 1.3% during the second quarter.
+Commonwealth Equity Services LLC now owns 14,467 shares of the utilities provider’s stock valued at $706,000 after purchasing an additional 192 shares in the last quarter.
+Advisor Group Holdings Inc. grew its position in shares of Otter Tail by 0.9% during the third quarter.
+Advisor Group Holdings Inc. now owns 29,094 shares of the utilities provider’s stock valued at $1,630,000 after purchasing an additional 260 shares in the last quarter.
+Public Employees Retirement System of Ohio grew its position in shares of Otter Tail by 13.6% during the second quarter.
+Public Employees Retirement System of Ohio now owns 2,194 shares of the utilities provider’s stock valued at $107,000 after purchasing an additional 263 shares in the last quarter.
+Finally, FMR LLC grew its position in shares of Otter Tail by 48.2% during the second quarter.
+FMR LLC now owns 904 shares of the utilities provider’s stock valued at $44,000 after purchasing an additional 294 shares in the last quarter.
+Hedge funds and other institutional investors own 46.30% of the company’s stock.

 Otter Tail Company Profile